 \subsection{PWC Representations}

-A \emph{finite connected partition (FCP)} of $S$, denoted $\Phi$, is a finite collection of disjoint connected subsets (regions) that cover $S$.

-\begin{defi}[PWC function] A function $f: S \to \mathbb{R}$ is piecewise constant (PWC) if there exists an FCP $\Phi$ of $S$ such that $f : \phi \to \mathbb{R}$ is constant for all $\phi \in \Phi$.
-Such an FCP $\Phi$ is called constant-FCP of $S$ for $f$. \end{defi} Since the perception function is PWC, we can show that the continuous-state space of an NS-POMDP can be decomposed into a finite set of regions such that the states in each region have the same observation.
+{\revise We first recall that the class of perception functions we consider (see Section~\ref{background-sect})} induces a finite partition of the continuous state space, consisting of connected and observationally-equivalent {\em regions}, and obtained as the preimage of the perception function.
+We then impose mild assumptions on the NS-POMDP structure (\aspref{asp:transitions-rewards}) to ensure that the agent and environment transition functions preserve the PWC properties of this partition, and on the reward function to ensure region-based reward accumulation.

-\begin{lema}[Perception FCP] There exists a smallest FCP of $S$, called the perception FCP, denoted $\Phi_{P}$, such that all states in any $\phi \in \Phi_{P}$ are observationally equivalent, i.e., if $(s_A,s_E),(s_A',s_E')\in \phi$, then $s_A=s_A'$ and we let $s_A^\phi= s_A$. \end{lema} The perception FCP $\Phi_P$ can be used to find the set $S_E^{s_A'}$ for any agent state $s_A' \in S_A$ over which we integrate beliefs in closed form, see e.g., \eqnref{eq:probability-obs-agent-state} and \eqnref{eq:belief-update}.
-If the perception function $\obs_A$ is specified as an NN, the corresponding FCP $\Phi_P$ can be extracted, or approximated, by analyzing its pre-image \cite{KM-FF:20}, which can be computed offline.
+\begin{lema}[Perception FCP] There exists a smallest FCP of $S$, called the perception FCP, denoted $\Phi_{P}$, such that all states in any $\phi \in \Phi_{P}$ are observationally equivalent, i.e., if $(s_A,s_E),(s_A',s_E')\in \phi$, then $s_A=s_A'$ and we let $s_A^\phi= s_A$. \end{lema} The perception FCP $\Phi_P$ can be used to find the set $S_E^{s_A'}$ for any agent state $s_A' \in S_A$ over which we integrate beliefs in closed form; see e.g., \eqnref{eq:probability-obs-agent-state} and \eqnref{eq:belief-update}.

-Implementing the transition functions $\delta$ and $\delta_E$ over continuous-state spaces is intractable.
-Since the perception function induces a decomposition into a finite set of regions, we further assume that such a decomposition is preserved under the transition function, so that states in a given FCP region reach the same regions of some other FCP under $\delta$ (and likewise the same rewards).
-We assume that $\delta_E$ is represented by a probabilistic choice over $N_e \in \mathbb{N}$ (deterministic) continuous transition functions and that the reward structure is bounded PWC.
+{\revise The assumption we make about an NS-POMDP's structure requires that, given a finite decomposition $\Phi'$ of the state space into regions (i.e., an FCP of the state space), there exists another finite decomposition $\Phi$, called the \emph{preimage FCP}, such that states in regions of $\Phi$ have the same rewards and transition probabilities into regions of $\Phi'$.
+Furthermore, we require that transitions of the (continuous) environment must also be decomposable into regions.} {\revise Our assumption is formally stated below.}